loicdelineau/socialchad/README.md

-His job is to query all the largest offenders of brainrot pollution on our planet through their APIs and to programmatically dump your initially unformatted content in each of their closed source highly stylized post templates.
+His job is to query all the largest offenders of brainrot pollution on our planet through their APIs and to programmatically dump your unformatted content in each of their highly stylized post templates.

-Doing so, socialchad offers you a standard format in which you can write all your social media posts, a format that respects the key principles behind Richard Stallman's philosophy and most importantly, one that you can write in vim!
+Doing so, socialchad offers you a standard format in which you can write all your social media posts, a format that respects the key principles behind Richard Stallman's philosophy and most importantly, one that can be written in vim!

 ### v0.0.1 - Author
 Loïc Delineau - January 2025